MartinHjelm/MartinHjelm.github.io/_posts/2017-10-30-Debugging-With-LLDB-and-CMake.md

     set(CMAKE_BUILD_TYPE Debug)

-in the CMakeLists.txt does not seem to do the trick.
-Possibly this is because of underlying CMakeLists.txt hierarchies or some other parameters.
+in the CMakeLists.txt does not seem to do the trick when there are underlying CMakeLists.txt hierarchies or some other parameters.
 Nevertheless, by using the DCMAKE_BUILD_TYPE parameter you get access to the otherwise, by optimization, hidden variables.